aws-actions/configure-aws-credentials/README.md

 assumed-role credentials to shadow an existing EC2 instance profile), pair `output-credentials: true` with `output-env-credentials: false`.
 In that mode, the action does not run its post-credential SDK-pickup validation step, since the credentials were never written to the environment.
+The action still validates the resolved credentials by calling `sts:GetCallerIdentity` with the explicit credentials, so the `allowed-account-ids` check can be enforced if provided.

 ### Configure multiple AWS profiles in a single workflow